 ● Finance tools (Quickbooks or the like)

-● Calendar and/or scheduling tool (Acuity, Zoom, G-Cal, i-Cal, HoneyBook)
+● Calendar and/or meeting scheduling tools (Acuity, Zoom, G-Cal, i-Cal, HoneyBook)

 ● Task manager (Asana, Trello, etc.)